RadialDevGroup/ombudsman/ATTENDANCE.md

 Please notify your team of any significant changes to your calendar if and when you make them.

-Note: We are now using teambook to track availability and resourcing.
+Note: We are now using Teambook to track availability and resourcing.
 Please report changes to your calendar there.

 ## Hours and Hour Requirements